mmistakes/so-simple-theme/events/stancon2018/index.md

 <br>

-We are offering 50 dollar discounted registration to anyone identifying with as a member of an underrepresented community, including but not limited to gender, ethnicity, and orientation.
+We are offering $50 discounted registration to anyone identifying with as a member of an underrepresented community, including but not limited to gender, ethnicity, and orientation.

 # [Accommodation](#accommodation)

-## Onsite Accommodations
+## Onsite Accommodations (will also collect payment for StanCon2018 registration)

 [Book accommodations!](https://aws.passkey.com/e/49190400)